Academic Classes

 Textbook: Exploring Creation with Physical Science, 4th edition: ISBN 9781940110141 for the textbook and ISBN 9781940110509 for the Student Workbook.

-This course gives the student a good foundation to tackle the upper-level sciences.
-The text discusses atomic structure, the periodic table, chemical bonds, reactions and energy, motion, forces, energy, waves and sound, light, electricity and magnetism, and the Earth’s structure and atmosphere.
+This course provides students with a strong foundation for success in upper-level science courses.
+The text discusses key principles of both chemistry and physics, including atomic structure, the periodic table, chemical bonding, chemical reactions and energy, motion and forces, waves and sound, light, electricity and magnetism, and the Earth’s structure and atmosphere.
 Students will conduct controlled experiments using the scientific method.
 They will write formal lab reports, graph data, and analyze results, as well as calculate solutions to word problems using scientific formulas (knowledge of pre-algebra is recommended).

 Mrs. Colleen Ignacio

-$64/mo plus 25 supply fee paid directly to teacher
+$65/mo plus $25 supply fee paid directly to teacher

 Mrs. Yetta Roy